-Mat iviate erial Assets 12 The District has a relatively small workplace workforce and is reliant on manufacturing for many of its jobs 13 There is pressure on existing employment sites to be developed for housing.
+Mat erial Assets 12 The District has a relatively small workplace workforce and is reliant on manufacturing for many of its jobs 13 There is pressure on existing employment sites to be developed for housing.
 14 Around 70% of the District is in agricultural use, but farmers and those in related businesses are facing increasing pressure to diversify.
 15 Unemployment rates are on average low but vary significantly across the District.
 16 The District is well served by the strategic road network although many routes suffer frequent congestion.
 17 Local transport routes are relatively poor and suffer congestion, particularly during peak travel times.
 18 Public transport provision across the District is variable 19 There are high levels of car usage and ownership within the District 20 The quality and range of retail and leisure services offered in Swadlincote and villages needs conserving and enhancing to prevent the loss of customers to nearby regional or local centres.

-Five SA objectives have been identified to tackle the above key issues To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and village centres To improve the quality of new development and the existing built environment Soil , Water and Air 22 The majority of household waste is still disposed of to landfill.
+Five SA objectives have been identified to tackle the above key issues

+- To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) - To achieve stable and sustainable levels of economic growth and maintain economic competitiveness - To diversify and strengthen local urban and rural economies and create high quality employment opportunities - To enhance the vitality and viability of existing town and village centres - To improve the quality of new development and the existing built environment

+Soil , Water and Air 22 The majority of household waste is still disposed of to landfill.
 23 There will be a continued need for the sand and gravel workings within the Trent, Lower Derwent and Dove Valleys.
 24 New development will generate the need for additional water supply but existing water supplies in many parts of the region are fully committed.
 25 There is a lack of capacity in both the sewerage system and receiving environment in some areas to receive additional wastewater flows.
-26 Much of the District lies within areas known to be at significant flood risk 27 New development could give rise to increased air, water or light pollution or could reduce local tranquillity 28 There is a significant amount of previously developed (brownfield) land within the District - - - SA objectives have been identified to tackle the above key issues To minimise waste and increase the reuse and recycling of materials To promote sustainable forms of construction and sustainable use of natural resources To reduce, water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff r 29 A sir There is virtually no existing renewable energy generation capacity within the District agle SA objective has been identified to tackle the above key issue To reduce and manage the impacts of climate change and the District's contribution towards the causes
+26 Much of the District lies within areas known to be at significant flood risk 27 New development could give rise to increased air, water or light pollution or could reduce local tranquillity 28 There is a significant amount of previously developed (brownfield) land within the District

+Five SA objectives have been identified to tackle the above key issues

+- To minimise waste and increase the reuse and recycling of materials - To promote sustainable forms of construction and sustainable use of natural resources - To reduce, water, light, air and noise pollution - To minimise the irreversible loss of undeveloped (greenfield) land - To reduce and manage flood risk and surface water runoff

+Climatic Factors

+29 There is virtually no existing renewable energy generation capacity within the District

+A single SA objective has been identified to tackle the above key issue

+- To reduce and manage the impacts of climate change and the District's contribution towards the causes

-Cult Cultural Heritage 30 The archaeological or cultural heritage of the District (including the setting of heritage assets) is threatened by new development which can erode the quality of heritage features or sterilise or lead to the loss of existing resources 31 The District benefits from a wealth of designated and undesignated heritage features, but a significant proportion of heritage assets are identified as being at risk.
-Two SA objectives have been identified to tackle the above key issues To conserve and enhance the historic environment, heritage assets and their settings To improve access to the cultural heritage of the District for enjoyment and educational purposes Lan dscape 31 Uncontrolled or unsympathetic development could harm local landscape or townscape character 32 New development could lead to the loss of existing open space which has recreational value or benefits the character of the area A sir ngle SA objective has been identified to tackle the above key issue To conserve and enhance the District's landscape and townscape character
+Cultural Heritage 30 The archaeological or cultural heritage of the District (including the setting of heritage assets) is threatened by new development which can erode the quality of heritage features or sterilise or lead to the loss of existing resources 31 The District benefits from a wealth of designated and undesignated heritage features, but a significant proportion of heritage assets are identified as being at risk.

+Two SA objectives have been identified to tackle the above key issues

+- To conserve and enhance the historic environment, heritage assets and their settings - To improve access to the cultural heritage of the District for enjoyment and educational purposes